-Alternate Continuity: Like its sister series it's books, The Storybook of Legends and The Unfairest of Them All, could count as this as they introduced characters and events not see in the Webisodes.
+Alternate Continuity: Like its sister series it's books, The Storybook of Legends, The Unfairest of Them All, and A Wonderlandiful World, could count as this as they introduced characters and events not see in the Webisodes.
 Unlike Monster High however, the differences are much more subtle.

 The biggest change is what Raven sees in the Storybook of Legends in the book and the webisode.

 Blinded by the Light: Prince Daring advices people to cover their eyes, look away, or have some VERY dark shades on hand whenever he smiles.

 The Cameo: An odd case in "Class Confusion," where one of the students looks a lot like one of the Bratzillas.

 Cassandra Truth: In "Maddie's Hat-Tastic Party" Cerise reveals her wolf ears, but everyone thinks they're fakes for Maddie's tea party.

 Continuity Nod: Apple corrects herself and says she is the student council co-president alongside Maddie in The Unfairest of Them All.

 Contrasting Sequel Main Character: Frankie is naive and peppy due to a lack of life experience at all, Raven is cynical due to a life where she's been treated as the bad guy.
 There are other contrasts too, like how the headmaster in Monster High is the Big Good and the one in Ever After High is the Big Bad.

 Crapsaccharine World: Sure, it's a fairytale world with happily ever afters around every corner...if you're a character who's supposed to get one.
 Otherwise you're supposed to fill your role even if it leads to your own personal ruin.
 The Rebels clearly see it as this and want to change things.